khristinazayats-afk/magicwork_v2/mobile-app-flutter/TESTFLIGHT_SETUP.md

-# Magiwork TestFlight Deployment Guide
+# MagicWork TestFlight Deployment Guide

-This guide explains how to prepare and push the Magiwork Flutter app to Apple TestFlight.
+This guide explains how to prepare and push the MagicWork Flutter app to Apple TestFlight.

 ## Prerequisites
 1. **Apple Developer Account**: You must have an active subscription ($99/year).